-Fuzzy match strings in x to y using optimized string alignment (ignoring capitalization).
+Fuzzy match strings in x to strings in y using optimized string

 Usage